What’s Your Story? 2023-2024 is Now Open for Entries!

 “You” means a person, – or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
 You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
 We recommend that you have all participants review these Competition Rules.

-So how did the internet help you get through this past year?
-If you have an answer then tell us your story.
+We want to hear YOUR brilliant ideas about how new technology (or AI) might help you in the future.
+Let your imagination run wild because the future is yours to shape!
+If you have an answer, then tell us your story.
 Be funny.
 Be dramatic.
 Be creative.
 Whatever you do, be real.

-Create a two minute video to answer this question for a chance to win one of our great prizes.
-Use live action, stop action, animation, original music or none.
-Once your video is ready to be shared, get out there and spread your message far and wide.
-Promote it to your family, friends, classmates, communities and everyone you know!
+Create a two-minute video answering our question for a chance to win one of our great prizes.
+Use live action, stop action, animation, original music, or none.

-Once we have checked that your Entry meets the Competition Rules we will post it online for others to view and comment on.
-Entries with the highest complete views will become our finalists.
-A video that is viewed in its entirety is considered a “complete view”.
-A panel of independent Judges will then select the winning Entries .
+Once we have checked that your Entry meets the Competition Rules, we will post it online for others to view and comment on.
+All entries will be reviewed and scored according to criteria as outlined under section 11.
+Please also see section 9, Prizes.
+A panel of independent Judges will – select the winning Entries .

-There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
-On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until 4th May 2021.
+There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story? website.
+On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until January 9th, 2024.

-The Final Judging Period begins on 6th May 2021.
+The Final Judging Period begins week commencing January 15th, 2024

 You must be a legal resident of Ireland at the time of entry into the Competition.

-All Individual Entrants and people participating in the Group Entrants category must be at or below secondary level in Ireland.
+All Individual Entrants and people participating in the school and Group categories must be at or below secondary level in Ireland.

 With respect to Individual Entrants in Ireland, the Competition is open only to legal residents who are eight (8) years of age or older at time of entry.